Code-Institute-Submissions/TeachFlow/README.md

     * [Newsletter signup](assets/images/readme_files/newslettersignup.png)

 ### Browser Compatibility
-The website was viewed on the following browsers:
+[LamdaTest](https://www.lambdatest.com/) was used tp test the website on the following browsers:

 * Google Chrome
 * Firefox
 * Microsoft Edge
-* Safari - not checked
+* Safari
 * Opera

-internet explorer - all js not working inc flashcard sounds, game, emailform, instructions
+In addition, internet explorer was tested.
+As expected issues with Javascript were encountered.
+In index.html, the contact form does not submit successfully.
+In game.html,  all onclick button function are not working.
+As IE is outdated, these bugs were not resolved in this reslease.

 [Cross Browser Testing](https://crossbrowsertesting.com/)